bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 ### Semantic validation

-Astute followers of this tutorial will notice that some messages had new email addresses that weren't valid emails:
+Astute followers of this quickstart will notice that some messages had new email addresses that weren't valid emails:

 ```console
 msg="consumed message with new email pug and old email lanestanton@swift.net"